-All lectures will be via Zoom until we can resume our regular meetings, hopefully in the Autumn 2021.
-When we can meet face to face, most talks will be held at St Peter’s Church, Worcester, WR5 3TZ, on the second Saturday of the month at 2pm, but please see below for exceptions.
-At St Peter’s, entrance is free to Group members and we welcome visitors there but ask them to pay £3.
+Talks will be held at St Peter’s Church, Worcester, WR5 3TZ, on the second Saturday of the month at 2pm, but please see below for any exceptions.
+At St Peter’s, entrance is free to Group members and we welcome visitors there but ask them to pay £5.
 We will invite regular visitors to join the Group.

 |Thursday January 7||7pm Zoom Lecture: Ernest Wilson - Birmingham’s Plant Hunter||Simon Gulliver|

 |Simon Gulliver - Plant Collections Manager, Botanical Gardens, Birmingham.|

 Simon will talk about Ernest Wilson’s global plant hunting adventures at the turn of the 20th century.
 This will include the plants he introduced from China into our gardens.

 After completing his degree in Amenity Horticulture from Pershore College, Simon spent two years working at RHS Wisley looking after the plant collection schemes.
 He has been with the Birmingham Botanical Gardens for ten years and has recently completed an MSc in Historic Landscape Conservation.